Ayehavgunne/Mythril/README.md

 - [ ] A more robust Type System would most likely be good to have
 - [ ] Enums
 - [ ] Actors
-- [ ] Single quote strings for Interpolation and Double quote strings for literals
+- [ ] Single quotes for Interpolated strings and Double quotes for literal strings
 - [ ] Tests built in ('test')
 - [ ] Contracts built in ('require' and 'ensure')
 - [ ] Exceptions (Looking at alternatives)